 While the Cafeman offers sufficient abrasion protection, users will need to purchase knee and hip armor separately.
 Luckily, the Course equips the Cargo pants with pockets for the aftermarket protectors and the $129.99 MSRP reflects that decision.
 Of course, we can’t forget the spacious cargo pockets strategically positioned to not interfere with the user’s riding position.

 The sizable pouches also include snap fasteners to secure your precious cargo.
-Whether you’re heading down to the pub or out on a far-flung journey, the practical pockets should suit everything from tools and innertubes to smartphones and snacks.
+Whether you’re heading down to the pub or out on a far-flung journey, the practical pockets should suit everything from tools and innertubes to and snacks.
 The cargo pockets are also perfect for easy-access items such as documents or cameras.

 Available in waist sizes 30-42 and length sizes 30-36, Course offers the Cargo Cafeman trousers in black and gray color options.
 Sold exclusively by XLMoto, customers can buy fashionable yet pragmatic pants for as low as $74.99 (for specific sizes).
 If you’re looking for the perfect balance between café racer form and militaristic function, the Course Cargo Cafeman Aramid pants are the perfect fit.